oscar-system/Oscar.jl/README.md

 ## Aims

-This is an example for a file structure to set up a new package in the experimental section.
-All files you find here are part of the minimum requirements.
-See also the official Oscar documentation.
+This package implements a several variants of the Gröbner walk algorithm in OSCAR.

 ## Status

-We plan to also provide a function to automatically copy this template for you to start your own package.
+This repository represents the status of the code as a submission for MEGA 2024.
+It is slated for inclusion into OSCAR as experimental package.